mhernandeza/kafka-test/README.md

 2. Start a Zookeeper server.
 3. Start a Kafka server.
 4. Create a topic in your Kafka broker with 2 partitions called "javatest".
-> bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic javatest
+`> bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic javatest`

+#What to expect
 When running the program you will see in the console whenever 1000 messages have been both produced and consumed.
+The program needs no arguments  to run.